Infineon/mtb-example-btstack-freertos-cyw20829-mouse/README.md

 ### Steps to enable OTA
 Refer [OTA_README](./app_bt_ota/OTA_README.md)

+## Steps to enable the BTSPY on the CYW20829-MOUSE
+1. Add airoc-hci-transport from library manager before enabling spy traces, check airoc-hci-transport [README.md](https://github.com/Infineon/airoc-hci-transport/blob/master/README.md) for more details.
+If airoc-hci-transport library is included in the application, it is recommended to initialize it (Call cybt_debug_uart_init()).
+If airoc-hci-transport library is present in the application, but you want to use retarget-io library to get application traces in Teraterm/putty, you need to set the ENABLE_AIROC_HCI_TRANSPORT_PRINTF MACRO value to 0 in the application.
+Otherwise printf messages of the application will not be visible.

+      #define ENABLE_AIROC_HCI_TRANSPORT_PRINTF 1

+2. The UART peripheral needs to be deinitialize  and reinitialize since we are using the DS-RAM idle power mode, Follow the instruction at section 3.3.2 in the following document [AN238282](https://www.infineon.com/dgdl/Infineon-AN238282_-_AIROC_CYW20829_MCU_low-power_modes_and_power_reduction_techniques-ApplicationNotes-v02_00-EN.pdf?fileId=8ac78c8c8d2fe47b018e36a5d3077271).

 ## Resources and settings

 This section explains the ModusToolbox&trade; software resources and their configuration as used in this code example.
 Note that all the configuration explained in this section has already been done in the code example.
 ModusToolbox&trade; software stores the configuration settings of the application in the *design.modus* file.
 This file is used by the graphical configurators, which generate the configuration firmware.
 This firmware is stored in the application’s *GeneratedSource* folder.